muratk3n/thirdwave/en/tweets/2019/week45.md

 It's all about finding that happy path it seems, a narrative that will show you a winner most of the time (if a loser, u redirect it to behing held down, it's never your fault).
-"Tigger came from Central Asia" says one -completely false, some came but melted away- which probably has to do wanting to associate with something outside the current own region, and conveniently blame the loss of Balkans, and other regional troubles on "others" who were "the wrong Turks anyway".
+"Tigger came from Central Asia" says one -completely false, some punk mo..f..kers came but melted away- which probably has to do wanting to associate with something outside the current own region, and conveniently blame the loss of Balkans, and other regional troubles on "others" who were "the wrong Turks anyway".

 I think psychologists are wasting their time analyzing singular people.
 They should focus on national psyches exclusively.
 There is